electromatter/mcp_base/README.md

 ###### `unsigned char *fbuf_wptr(struct fbuf *buf, size_t require);`
 Returns a pointer to use when writing data into `buf`.
-Expands the buffer to guarentee that the pointer returned will be atleast `require` bytes long.
+Expands the buffer to guarantee that the pointer returned will be at least `require` bytes long.
 If the memory allocation failed, `fbuf_wptr` will return NULL.

 The pointers returned by `fbuf_wptr` and `fbuf_ptr` are invalidated by all `fbuf_` calls to the same fbuf object except `fbuf_wptr` with a `require` argument of zero, `fbuf_wavail`, `fbuf_ptr`, and `fbuf_avail`.